AWS Home

 Research

-I worked with our dedicated research team to interview AWS product teams and customers, capturing needs, pains, and opportunities.
+I worked with a dedicated research team to interview AWS product teams and customers—capturing needs, pains, and opportunities.

 2